 Innovation with Impact

-It is crucial that we can demonstrate real-world benefits from our activities.
+As of November 2023, we can confirm that our leverage rate is 1:5.6, which means that for every £1 invested in SAIC, we generate £5.6 of industry and third-party funding into much-needed research to solve challenges in Scottish aquaculture.
+It is crucial that we keep demonstrating real-world benefits and return on investment from our activities.
 An independent economic impact assessment was conducted in 2021 to do just that.
 Scroll down for some of the highlights!

 Frontline report into the economic impact of SAIC's activities